EARLIEST MODERN HUMANS IN CHINA (100,000 TO 20,000 YEARS AGO)

 Dr. Robert L. Bettinger of the University of California – Davis, another author said: “We do not argue that microblades were not used as weapon insets (clearly they were), or that microblade technology did not originally develop for this purpose (clearly it might have).
 We merely argue that the YD ascendance of microblade technology in north-central China is the result of its importance in craftwork essential to a highly mobile, serial specialist lifeway, the production of clothing in particular.
 While microblades were multifunctional, this much is certain: of the very few microblade-edged tools known from north-central China all are knives, none are points.
 If microblades were mainly for weapons it should be the other way around”,

-Bamboo Tools: Why There’s a Scarcity of Stone Tools in East Asia?
+Bamboo Tools and the Scarcity of Advanced Stone Tools in East Asia

 Kathleen Tibbetts of SMU wrote: “The long-held theory that prehistoric humans in East Asia crafted tools from bamboo was devised to explain a lack of evidence for advanced prehistoric stone tool-making processes.
 But can complex bamboo tools even be made with simple stone tools?
 A new study suggests the “bamboo hypothesis” is more complicated than conceived, says SMU archaeologist Metin I. Eren.
 [Source: Kathleen Tibbetts, Southern Methodist University (SMU), April 12, 2011 |::|]